mrbmc/mrbmc.github.io/src/colophon.md

 ### Typography

-The primary typeface is Helvetica Neue because it aligns with my design principles: modern, pragmatic, and versatile.
+The primary typeface is [Univers by Linotype](https://www.myfonts.com/collections/univers-font-linotype) because it aligns with my design principles: modern, pragmatic, and versatile.

 For extended prose we use a native serif: Hoefler on MacOS & iOS, Palatino on Android and Windows.